PRX/Infrastructure/README.md

 The first is a template the defines the infrastructure needed to host the app.
 For a Docker application this may include things like: an ECS service and task definition, and ALB, various IAM roles, CloudWatch alarms, and Route53 DNS records.
 This template would look very similar to the template that would be created if the application were to be launched through CloudFormation outside of this CI/CD system.

 For most applications, an additional template will be built to support the CI/CD aspects of that particular app.
 For a Docker app, that may be a CodePipeline which includes CodeBuild projects that build and test the Docker image, and other actions to push the image to ECR and update infrastructure config files to reflect the new app code.

+## Setup

+Both the CI and CD stacks rely on an existing Notifications stack.
+Create a Notifications stack before trying to launch either the CI or CD stacks.
+The parameters required for the Notifications stack are mainly webhooks for third party services that notifications are sent to.

+Launching a CI stack will require the name of the previously created Notifications stack, as well as a GitHub access token and webhook secret for getting data into and out of GitHub API's.
+Because the CI process is triggered by GitHub `push` and `pull_request` events, and the end result is either tests passing, or a deployable package being push to, for example, ECR, there is no reason for CI to be launched in multiple regions.
+If it were, each instance of CI stack would be trying to accomplish the same thing.

+Unlike the CI stack, the CD stack must be launched in any region where applications need to be deployed.
+Deployments made by any given CD stack can only ever impact the region where the CD stack itself is located.

+If the goal is to have apps replicated in both us-east-1 and us-west-2, there should be a CD stack in both.
+A CI stack would only exist in, say, us-east-1.
+When CI updates a template configuration in us-east-1, some other process (S3 replication, etc) could update the template config in us-west-2, which would trigger CD in the west region.

 ## Miscellaneous